jpgacrama/recruitment-platform/HighLevelReq/CandidateStates/ListOfCandidateStates.rst

 The following are Candidate's states as displayed in this Recruitment Platform

     1. Initial Recruitment Interview
+    2. Request Applicant to submit Recruitment-related Requirements -> Link to items 1 and 2 only
-    2. In Process.
+    3. In Process.
 This could mean any of the following things, in any order:

         a.
 Technical Interview
         b.
 Initial Client Interview